HiThereImCam/aA_Projects/README.md

 First Commit

-Projects completed during my time at App Academy.
+Worked on projects during my time at App Academy.

+If incomplete, will comeback to finish.